OpenEngineer/remotePLC/README.md

 light3 PhilipsHueOutput 192.168.1.6 T08t2C8GF9KEqXYRI8PBzb3M6vDjteT3hxdERW8z 3
 ```

-The `UndefineLine` takes the numbers from `HttpInput` and sends them to `Node n`.
-Then the output of `HttpInput` is set to `UNDEFINED`.
+The `UndefineLine` takes the numbers from `HttpInput` and sends them to `n Node`.
+It then sets the output of `HttpInput` to `UNDEFINED`.
+The output of `HttpInput` in only updated with defined numbers after a valid new http request.

 The `PhilipsHueOutput` detects `UNDEFINED` numbers and does nothing.
 This scheme assures that the lights are only switched if a new http request is received.

 ## Example 3
+This example combines an `HttpInput` with a 433MHz receiver.
+Both inputs are used to switch both Philips Hue lights, and 433MHz lights.

+The 433MHz protocol uses OOK.
+An Arduino can be used along with a cheap transmitter and receiver to interface with external 433MHz receivers and transmitters. *remotePLC* includes a protocol that, via a serial port, writes or reads a PWM signal to an Arduino pin.

 ## documentation
 see doc/remotePLC.pdf.
 I will move the introductory stuff to this readme.